Aonui’s Te Whare-iti is a winner in the PrefabNZ SNUG house design competition for small affordable homes for Auckland city!

 The SNUG competition brief was to design ‘a home in my backyard’.
 The designs were required to be under 65m2 to meet requirements by Auckland Council.

-Watch this space, the PrefabNZ link and the upcoming Te Whare-iti website for cost and delivery options and how you will be able to get the perfect plan to fit your backyard, beach section or lifestyle block.
+Visit www.tewhare-iti.co.nz to see how to get the perfect plan to fit your backyard, beach section or lifestyle block.

 Watch our video below showcasing the flexibility of Te Whare-iti.